world-of-open-source/world-of-open-source.github.io/code-of-conduct.md

 - Advocating for, or encouraging, any of the above behaviour.

 ## Diversity Statement ##
-The SciPy project welcomes and encourages participation by everyone.
+WOS welcomes and encourages participation by everyone.
 We are committed to being a community that everyone enjoys being part of.
 Although we may not always be able to accommodate each individual’s preferences, we try our best to treat everyone kindly.

 No matter how you identify yourself or how others perceive you: we welcome you.
 Though no list can hope to be comprehensive, we explicitly honour diversity in: age, culture, ethnicity, genotype, gender identity or expression, language, national origin, neurotype, phenotype, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, subculture and technical ability, to the extent that these do not conflict with this code of conduct.

-Though we welcome people fluent in all languages, SciPy development is conducted in English.
+Though we welcome people fluent in all languages, development at WOS is conducted in English.

-Standards for behaviour in the SciPy community are detailed in the Code of Conduct above.
+Standards for behaviour in the WOS community are detailed in the Code of Conduct above.
 Participants in our community should uphold these standards in all their interactions and help others to do so as well (see next section).

 ## Reporting Guidelines ##